stepanenko/stepanenko/quotes.md

 ## _Quotes_

+> Your time as a developer is valuable.
+Don't make trivial tasks time consuming.
+Simplicity of source code is a great feature itself.

 > Code is the tool.
 The program is the product.

 > I hate code, and I want as little of it as possible in our product.